ericPantarotto/react_completeGuide/_notes/notes.md

 **So this subscription function will be triggered whenever the state changes.** And then when it is triggered, we can get to that latest state after it was changed with the get state method.

 The `subscribe()` method then wants such a subscriber function, which Redux will then execute whenever the data and the store changed.

+### More Redux Basics

+*Redux* indeed isn't a library restricted to React, you can use Redux in *any JavaScript project*.
 <!---
 [comment]: it works with text, you can rename it how you want